"Just do the thing"

 The real solutions require us to think back from our terminal goal to why the problems are truly problems:

-2. Pythia was all about giving researchers model checkpoints to explore what happens with the weights as we train a foundation model.
+- Pythia was all about giving researchers model checkpoints to explore what happens with the weights as we train a foundation model.
 If you look at papers that cited Pythia, literally no one did this.
 What the heck?
-And if we don’t even know the difference between pre-trained and fine-tuned models, how come so much of interpretability work is happening on fine-tuned or toy models?
+[EDIT: Thanks to Daniel Paleka for uncovering a paper that came out with the lead author of Pythia as senior author] And if we don’t even know the difference between pre-trained and fine-tuned models, how come so much of interpretability work is happening on fine-tuned or toy models?
 Why aren’t the absolute first questions of interpretability about this divide instead of zero of 200 popular research ideas3?4

 Do the thing.